Richard L. Nahin, Ph.D., M.P.H.

 Dr. Nahin received his undergraduate degree in psychology in 1979 and his doctorate in neuroscience in 1985, both from the University of California at Los Angeles.
 He also received a master’s in public health, specializing in epidemiology, in 1997 from the Uniformed Services University of the Health Sciences.

-Beginning his NIH career in 1985 as a postdoctoral research fellow in the Neurobiology and Anesthesiology Branch of the then National Institute of Dental Research (NIDR), Dr. Nahin was progressively promoted to the position of senior staff fellow in 1991.
-After leaving NIDR, Dr. Nahin joined the National Center for Research Resources as a Scientific Review Administrator, where he remained for 3 years.
+Beginning his National Institutes of Health (NIH) career in 1985 as a postdoctoral research fellow in the Neurobiology and Anesthesiology Branch of the then National Institute of Dental Research (NIDR), Dr. Nahin was progressively promoted to the position of senior staff fellow in 1991.
+After leaving NIDR, Dr. Nahin joined the National Center for Research Resources as a scientific review administrator, where he remained for 3 years.

 In 2000, Dr. Nahin received the first of three NIH Director’s Award for his contributions toward the transformation of the Office of Alternative Medicine into a Center.
 He received two additional NIH Director’s awards for his contributions to the Glucosamine/chondroitin Arthritis Intervention Trial (GAIT) and the Health Care Systems Research Collaboratory.
 He is the author and co-author of numerous scientific publications.